14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case III: axial-azimuthal plane

 Four different modelling strategies are compared for this test case.
-First, we test a simple fluid approach based on the pressureless gas equations \cite{chen2003formation,bouchut2003numerical}.
-This simple approach is often employed in both fully fluid and hybrid kinetic\hyp{}ion/fluid\hyp{}electron simulations.
-A solution of the Euler equations is also proposed, together with a solution of the 14\hyp{}moment maximum\hyp{}entropy system.
+First, we test a simple fluid approach based on the pressureless gas equations. \cite{chen2003formation,bouchut2003numerical} This simple approach is often employed in both fully fluid and hybrid kinetic-ion/fluid-electron simulations.
+A solution of the Euler equations is also proposed, together with a solution of the 14-moment maximum-entropy system.
 Finally, a kinetic solution is obtained by use of a simple particle method (Particle-in-Cell with prescribed electric field).
-In all four simulations, only ions are simulated and no collisions are considered.
+In all four simulations, only ions are considered and no collision is included.
 After an initial transitory, the solutions soon settle to a steady state.
 The four solutions are compared in Figures \ref{fig:ch-ions-maxent-2d-results-density} and \ref{fig:ch-ions-maxent-2d-results-velocity} for the density and azimuthal velocity fields respectively.
-The pressureless gas simulations appear to reproduce a reasonable density field, although they reproduce the characteristic delta\hyp{}shocks.
-The Euler equations do not increase much the accuracy, but instead predict a peculiar shock structure.
+The pressureless gas simulations appear to reproduce a reasonable density field, although, being a non-strictly hyperbolic system, they reproduce the characteristic delta-shocks.\cite{tan1994delta} The Euler equations do not increase much the accuracy, but instead predict a peculiar shock structure.
 On theoretical grounds, the Euler equations assume a Maxwellian VDF and thus full collisionality, while the present situation is fully collisionless.
 Most shocks are therefore unphysical and we shall rather have continuous smooth profiles.